aerugo/stina/README.md

 # Stina AI Chat Client

-Stina is a lightweight AI chat client specifically designed restricted environments.
-In many government, healthcare, and large corporate settings, policies prohibit running servers, installing new software, or access to online AI chat bots.
-Many of these organizations do have access to AI language models through API keys or local instances like Ollama.
+Stina is a lightweight AI chat client specifically designed for environments with strict restrictions.
+In many government, healthcare, and large corporate settings, stringent IT policies prohibit the use of web servers, installations of new software, or access to online AI chat bots.
+Despite these limitations, there is often a need for advanced AI assistance within these organizations.

-**Stina is a bring-your-own-key AI chatbot that requires that runs in the browser, requires no server, no installations, and no build tools.**  You simply download the files, configure your API keys, and open `chat.html` in your browser.
+**Stina addresses this need by providing a client-side solution that requires no server, no installations, and no build tools.** Users can interact with powerful language models using their own API keys or a local Ollama instance, all within a secure and compliant environment.

-Stina can be hosted on a local file system, a network drive, or a SharePoint server.
-It can be customized to use different language models, provide custom instructions, and can support multiple languages.
+Hosting Stina on platforms like SharePoint enhances accessibility within intranet systems commonly used in such settings.
+This makes Stina an invaluable tool for organizations looking to leverage AI capabilities without violating internal policies.

 ## Table of Contents